UlisseMini/gocs/README.md

 template files can be put in ~/.goc/templates and used without changing any code.

 ## Installation
-Download a binary from the releases page
+goc is fully self contained, simply download a binary from the releases page and you're good to go!

 ## Usage
 if template is not supplied the default for golang is used.